Important work around the globe.

 - All children get good quality basic education

 - There is zero tolerance of violence against children

 Our work is guided by the common objectives of Save the Children International.
 We operate in all the poorest and most fragile states in the world to improve the situation of all the most vulnerable children.
-We carry out projects in Africa, Asia and Russia.
-Our humanitarian work assists children and their families in all parts of the world who are victims of disasters.

 Children are the ones who are in the most vulnerable situations during and in the aftermath of natural disasters and armed conflicts.
 Children also face the most severe risks in terms of survival, welfare and life-long poverty.
 Rapid population growth in the world’s poorest countries in which we operate sets major problems for poverty reduction and improving people’s welfare, as public education and social and health services are unable to meet the current needs of the population.